History of the Argentina national basketball team: 2000–2014: the Golden Generation

 After obtaining back-to-back gold medals in the 2001 South American championship and in the 2001 Tournament of the Americas, Argentina took the first step on a path to solidify their place in basketball elite.
-Next came the 2002 FIBA World Championship celebrated in Indianapolis, where they made history by being the first team to defeat a United States roster composed entirely of NBA players.
+Next came the 2002 FIBA World Championship held in Indianapolis, where they made history by being the first team to defeat a United States roster composed entirely of NBA players.
 Argentina would reach the finals for the first time since the first World Championship in 1950, but would lose to Yugoslavia.
 The following year, after obtaining a sixth place in the 2003 Pan American Games with an alternate roster, Argentina sent their best players to San Juan, Puerto Rico for the 2003 Tournament of the Americas that would grant three spots in the 2004 Summer Olympics.
 After a starting the tournament with a defeat against Mexico, Argentina would reach the finals and lose against the United States, securing a spot in the Olympics anyway.

 In July 2004 Argentina began preparations for the Olympic Games in Athens, starting with the 2004 South American Championship held in Brazil, the Argentine team defeated the hosts in the final.
 Next came a series of exhibitions on home soil against Venezuela, Spain's alternate team and Brazil, on which Argentina came away with no victories.
 With the final roster decided, Argentina traveled to Europe for a last series of matches.
 From July 31 to August 3, the second edition of the FIBA Diamond Ball was held in Belgrade, a tournament that reunited the champions from the five FIBA zones, plus the reigning World Champion.
 Argentina participated as the Americas representative, since the United States did not participate and finished in third place.
 Argentina then concluded its series of exhibitions in Madrid with a victory against Lithuania and a defeat against the locals Spain.